arungudelli/angularjswiki/content/flexlayout/basics.md

 We have to extend the static flex layout API by using these breakpoint aliases.

+## List of Available Breakpoints in Angular Flex Layout

 Go through the below list of breakpoint aliases and its media query values.

 |breakpoint | mediaQuery|